wsyd414/IntroToGithub/motivation/motivation.md

 Name: Carlo
 Motivation:
   My motivation for creating this class is to learn and master ruby and ruby on rails myself.
 The goal is always self improvement.
-If I can teach a student.
-I can teach myself.
+If I can teach a someone else I can teach myself.
 What do I want to learn first.
 I want to learn to make a deployable app.
   A useful web app.

   My idea for an app currently is a financer.